emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-reference.md

 The following is a reference for the various components of Service Preview.

-See [Service Preview Installation](service-preview-install) for detailed installation instructions.
+See [Service Preview Quick Start](../service-preview-install) for detailed installation instructions.

 ### Traffic Manager